local-seo17 min read

 • Link from GBP to landing pages: Point GBP service links to corresponding website pages

-When your website and GBP speak the same language, Google treats you as the definitive answer for local searches.
-Building cohesive credibility across your online presence is key to ranking higher.
+When your website and GBP speak the same language, Google may better understand your services and customers get a more consistent story.
+Building cohesive credibility across your online presence can improve relevance, trust, and conversion signals.

 11. Monthly and Quarterly Maintenance Checklist